MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 # Norwegian VAT reporting

 > [!IMPORTANT]
-> ID-porten in Norway has been changed.
-Microsoft updated Norwegian Electronic VAT submission solution to the new ID-porten system from the 23.5 release.
+> ID-porten in Norway has changed.
+Microsoft updated the Norwegian Electronic VAT submission solution to the new ID-porten system from the 23.5 release.

 [!INCLUDE[prod_short](../../includes/prod_short.md)] provides features that allow you to calculate and report VAT returns to the Norwegian tax authorities.